CyberNilsen/Ransomware/README.md

 - GUI displays a "ransom note" interface with a decryption field
 - Built-in key ensures all files can be safely restored during simulation

+## 📝 License
+Licensed under the MIT License.
+See the LICENSE file for more details.